Seasmoker/Virtual-Labs/README.md

 geographical region
 6. Nodal Centers: Promote the use of Virtual Labs in their respective institutes
-7. VLEAD Team: Develops and operates all technology related aspects of the Virtual Labs platform including infrastructure, operations, tools development etc. Please check here to know more about VLEAD
+7. VLEAD Team: Develops and operates all technology related aspects of the Virtual Labs platform including infrastructure, operations, tools development etc.